CIS22CWork/CIS_22C_Lab_2_Linked_Lists/README.md

 # Instructions
-This assignment was locked Nov 6 at 3:30pm.__
+This assignment was locked Nov 6 at 3:30pm.<br />
-All the instructions related to working in Teams as explained in Lab 2 apply here.__
+All the instructions related to working in Teams as explained in Lab 2 apply here.<br />